SeanKilleen/seankilleen.github.io/_posts/2025-01-12-farewell-specflow-gáspár-nagy-saves-the-day-with-reqnroll.md

 So, in a tale as old as time, an OSS project that seemed to have a great path to commercialization was instead rotted by corporate interests.

+## Enter Gáspár Nagy and Reqnroll

+Gáspár was one of the prior creators of SpecFlow.
+He saw the stagnation in the repository and the writing on the wall a year in advance.
+Rather than writing it off or waiting, he got to work on behalf of the community.
+He created [Reqnroll](https://reqnroll.net/)

+It is _amazing_ how easy it was for me to switch my current org's codebase from SpecFlow to Reqnroll -- a lot of care was taken for users to achieve that.
+The whole thing took me around 20 minutes.

+## With Great OSS comes Great Responsibility

+I didn't notice what was happening with SpecFlow because I was in "consumer mode" with it.
+I'd become complacent and took the tool for granted.
+I had stopped checking in on the GitHub repo.
+I wasn't following the creators online as closely as I should have.
+So I didn't see what was happening and couldn't contribute.
+This was less than ideal from both and community perspective and even a supply chain perspective for my organization.

+I'm trying to fix that this go-round.
+I'm following the creators, I'm subscribed to the repo, I'm meandering my way through a PR, and I'm trying to pay attention to where help is needed.
+I'm also looking to create some donation  infrastructure in my current organization.

+## In Closing: Gratitude

+I am grateful to SpecFlow for the time was here and what it enabled me and others to accomplish for so long.

+I am beyond grateful to Gáspár for saving this important functionality for the community and building a bridge while many of us hadn't even realized the last one was burning.

+And I am grateful for the reminder, once again, that if we want OSS community, we have to build it and sustain it.